 - 1. Technical Report and Project Fact Sheet

 - 2. Draft Staff Presentation

 - 3. Resolution A (Resolution of Consistency)

 - 4. Ordinance A (Approving the Application)

 - 5. Resolution B (Denying the Application)

-- 6. Advisory Board Recommendations

-- 7. Application Materials (including Traffic Impact Analysis Executive Summary)
+- 6. Application Materials

-- 8. Council Questions and Staff Responses

 DECISION POINTS

 The applicant requests the following modifications to regulations: